ebruchez/ebruchez.github.io/_posts/2022-08-27-typewriter-shipping-update.md

 ![Broken corner](/assets/posts/shipping-typewriters-update/2x/IMG_4557.jpg){:standalone}

-But the contents of the box was in great shape, and that's what matters!
+But the contents of the box was in perfect condition, and that's what matters!

 ### Box 3